yerv000/how_to-ruby_from_source/README.md

 $ which ruby
 ~~~

-Output should be the user's home directory followed by './local/ruby/bin/ruby'.
+Output should be under the user's home directory `~/local/ruby/bin/ruby`.

 Verify installed Ruby version: